gregv12/servicestarter-example/README.md

 | riskManager         | Manages risk                                                      |                                                      |

 ## Stopping the riskManager
-Ensure all service are running then stop the risk manager
+Ensure all service are running, untick "trigger on task complete" checkbox then stop the risk manager

 ### Push stop service for the riskManager
 | Service name        | Status                      | Stop task executing | Stop task completed |